yunl39/STAT3106-ML-Final-Project/README.md

 #### 💬 Reddit Feature Engineering & EDA
 - **`Redditfeature&EDA.ipynb`**
   Generate Reddit-based features like daily sentiment scores (overall, sector, and firm-level) and mention frequencies.
 Performs EDA to examine trends, skewness, and potential predictive value of these features.

+## 📂 Models
+- **`modelwithoutreddit.ipynb`**
+  Contains the baseline modeling pipeline that excludes all Reddit-related features.
+This serves as a benchmark to evaluate the added value of sentiment data.

+- **`Models.ipynb`**
+  Includes the complete modeling workflow with Reddit sentiment features, feature transformations, model training, performance comparison, and final trading simulation.
 ---
 Each component is designed to support downstream modeling and analysis in a structured and reproducible way.